 Overcoming addiction is not easy—but it is possible, and people who are addicted to drugs and alcohol have success using strategies including psychotherapy, medication, and self-care.
 Addiction recovery requires a layered approach and lots of support.
-It takes time, attention and help.
+It takes time, attention, and help.
 Recovering from addiction involves so much more than breaking a habit.
-Remember, the brain has been reprogrammed—and during the recovery process, the brain must relearn ways to find pleasure and rewards without the use of an addictive substance.
+Remember, the brain has been reprogrammed—and during the recovery process, the brain must relearn ways to find pleasure and rewards without using an addictive substance.

 Treating addiction involves addressing the brain chemistry: rewiring it through medication and/or psychosocial support.
-That can include group and individualized therapy, and programs such as 12 Steps.
-Holistic practices can support recovery and improve self-care, along with teaching the body other healthy ways to find satisfaction in life.
-That can include yoga, mindfulness and meditation—and art therapy, equine therapy or other alternative therapies that act as an adjunct to the main psychosocial aspect of addiction recovery.
+That can include group and individualized therapy and programs such as 12 Steps.
+Holistic practices can support recovery and improve self-care and teach the body other healthy ways to find satisfaction in life.
+That can include yoga, mindfulness, meditation—and art therapy, equine therapy, or other alternative therapies that act as an adjunct to the main psychosocial aspect of addiction recovery.

 How To Choose An Addiction Recovery Program

 Will addiction treatment work?
 What is the best addiction recovery program for you?
-If you are asking these questions, you have already taken a significant and admirable step on the road to recovery.
-Here some important qualifications and features to look for when you are seeking a place to recover from addiction to drugs or alcohol.
+If you ask these questions, you have already taken a significant and admirable step on the road to recovery.
+Here are some important qualifications and features to look for when seeking a place to recover from addiction to drugs or alcohol.

 Detox.
 Is the center equipped to provide a safe, successful detox experience?
-This initial time when a person stops using an addictive substance makes them highly vulnerable and can also present medical challenges.
+When a person stops using an addictive substance, this initial time makes them highly vulnerable and can also present medical challenges.
 Make sure the center has medical personnel on staff and a plan in place for detox.